okfn/opendatasurvey/site-admins/index.md

  * Make a copy of the [standard questions spreadsheet][template-questions]
  * Add a column Question@{LANG} and Description@{LANG} where {LANG} if your 2 digit iso code
  * Enter translations of the english values of Question and Description in your new columns
- * Notify the Open Data Census Managers on the mailing list that the translation is done
+ * Notify the Open Data Census Managers on the discussion forum[discussion-forum] that the translation is done
- * Email the [open data census mailing list][mailing-list] that the translation is done so Open Data Census Managers know
  * The Census Managers will then incorporate your translations back in the the main questions spreadsheet

 #### Translating Datasets